Comparing Grupo Simec (SIM) and The Competition

 |2.37

-This table compares Grupo Simec and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Grupo Simec and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue